jayaneetha/ZetaWeb-Frontend/README.md

 1. Clone the repository
 2. `npm install`
-3. `npm start` to build and start the development server
+3. `npm run start` to build and start the development server
-4. `npm build` will build the minified, production ready files where you can deploy in a Apache/Nginx server as static files.
+4. `npm run build` will build the minified, production ready files where you can deploy in a Apache/Nginx server as static files.

 ## Development Dependencies